jspm/jspm.org/docs/guide.md

 lodash/clone.js
 ```

-This is important, because we've only used one subpath of the lodash package, so we just want to build this subpath.
+This is important, because only one subpath of the lodash package is used, we just want to build this subpath, instead of the main entry point.

-We can then run jspm build against these dependencies:
+Run a jspm build of just these dependencies:

 ```
 jspm build @babel/core lodash/clone.js --hash-entries -o deps-buildmap.json